TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 ## ChunkIndex

 The `indexchunk` data model represents internal information about each Unchained Index index chunk.
-It is used mostly interenally to study the characteristics of the Unchained Index.
+It is used mostly internally to study the characteristics of the Unchained Index.

 The following commands produce and manage ChunkIndexes: